aki83reo/Multiple-Function-call-using-Agents/README.md

 # Multiple-Function-call-using-Agents
-"Agents in Langchain: Choose between multiple function calls using Langchain and its tools.
-This repository demonstrates how to implement agents that can make decisions based on different function calls, enhancing the flexibility and functionality of your projects.
-Explore the power of Langchain for intelligent decision-making in your applications.

-# Langchain Agent for Function Selection

 This project demonstrates how to use Langchain agents to choose between two functions based on input and then call the selected function to generate results.
 The two functions included in this project are: